ory/docs/docs/ecosystem/sqa.md

 stability of our open source service and identify potential issues.

 We're committed to full transparency on what data we transmit why and how.
-The source code of the telemetry package is completely open source and located [here](https://github.com/ory/x/blob/master/metricsx).
+The source code of the telemetry package is open source and located [here](https://github.com/ory/x/blob/master/metricsx).
 If you don't wish to help us improve our projects by sharing telemetry data, it's possible to [opt out of this feature](#opt-out).